A New Broadband Spectral State in the Ultraluminous X-ray Source Holmberg IX X-1: Discussion

 \subsection{The Nature of the Soft State}

 We focus the remainder of our discussion on the nature of the soft state, and in particular the processes that could be responsible for the collapse in the observed hard X-ray flux.
+We consider four main possibilities: